 Complainant and Respondent each have the right to be accompanied to any related meeting or proceeding by an advisor of their choice.
 An advisor may be an individual who attends as a supportive presence.
 An advisor may take notes and quietly confer with the party being advised, but may not speak on behalf of the party or in any way disrupt any meeting or proceeding.
 Witnesses or others involved in the Gender-based Misconduct Process are not permitted to bring another person to any meeting or hearing.

 Although the parties are not required to bring their advisor to all meetings, utilizing the same advisor throughout the process, unless there are extenuating circumstances, allows the process to move forward in an efficient fashion.
 In the event that a party wants to make a change to their advisor, they must provide notice to the Title IX Coordinator.

 If a Barnard student Complainant or Respondent, in a matter where both parties are students, desires to have an attorney serve as her advisor, they may retain counsel independently or the College will arrange for an attorney-advisor at no cost to the student, if the student so requests.
-The College provides the designated attorney-advisor for the Gender-Based Misconduct Process at no cost to the student.
+In such cases, the College provides the designated attorney-advisor for the Gender-Based Misconduct Process at no cost to the student.
 Once an attorney-advisor is arranged by the College, the student may not request a different attorney-advisor from the College, but may make another advisor selection if she chooses.
 If the College is requested to arrange for an attorney- advisor for either the Barnard student Complainant or Respondent, it will notify the other party.